 For perpendicular parking, you should stop immediately you spot the curb under your side mirror.
 This will ensure the distance between the curb and the car is minimal and you’ll avoid scratching the bumper.

+We hope you found the above tips for new drivers useful.
 Driving is a continuous learning process.
 Until you understand your car and its components and the rules of the road, it’ll take time to become a confident driver.

 The best way to master your skill is through practice, improvising, adapting, and overcoming.
 Better stay vigilant, alert, and focused on the road and the surroundings.
 Never forget the basics of driving as you traverse around the metro.